danocmx/node-tf2-static-schema/README.md

 ```
 npm install --no-optional tf2-static-schema
 ```
-If you're either doing `schema.getUpdate` temp files or `schema.getNet` just do:
+If you want to use core of the package (updating static files or fetching data yourself) do:
 ```
 npm install tf2-static-schema
 ```

 ## Usage

-- Alternatively you can use any static file by `require('tf2-static-schema/temp/yourfile.json'`.
+- Alternatively you can use any static file by `require('tf2-static-schema/static/yourfile.json'`.

 `schema.static` includes: